-No material contracts were entered into by the Company during or after 2023.
-The following material contracts were entered into by the Company before 2023, but are still in effect:
+The following material contracts were entered into by the Company either during 2024, or before 2024 and are still in effect:

-- Interfor 2022 Amended and Restated Credit Agreement, dated for reference December 16, 2022, between the Company and a syndicate of major banks co-led by RBC Capital Markets, TD Securities and Wells Fargo.
-This agreement increased the available line of credit and maximum borrowing available under the Company's revolving term line, up to a maximum principal amount of \$600 million. - 2.
+- 1. First Amending Agreement dated as of June 21, 2024 to the Interfor 2022 Amended and Restated Credit Agreement dated as of December 16, 2022, to transition the interest rate applicable to Canadian dollar advances under the Company's revolving term line, from CDOR (Canadian Dollar Offered Rate) to CORRA (Canadian Overnight Repo Rate Average). - 2.
+Interfor 2022 Amended and Restated Credit Agreement, dated for reference December 16, 2022, between the Company and a syndicate of major banks co-led by RBC Capital Markets, TD Securities and Wells Fargo.
+This agreement increased the available line of credit and maximum borrowing available under the Company's revolving term line, up to a maximum principal amount of \$600 million. - 3.
 Fifth Amended and Restated Note Purchase Agreement dated as of June 10, 2022 between the Company and the purchasers named therein, as amended on November 9, 2022, pursuant to which the Company issued an additional US\$200 million of Senior Secured Notes.
-Interfor's Senior Secured Notes have an aggregate principal amount of US\$483.7 million with a weighted average interest rate of 5.30% and laddered maturities spanning 2024-2033.
+Interfor's Senior Secured Notes have an aggregate principal amount of US\$483.8 million with a weighted average interest rate of 5.46% and laddered maturities spanning 2025-2033.